Direct Access for Answers to Conjunctive Queries with Aggregation: Preliminaries

-A hypergraph $H' = (V,E')$ is an \e{inclusive extension} of an hypergraph $H=(V,E)$ if $E \subseteq E'$ and for every edge $e'\in E'$ there is an edge $e\in E$ such that $e'\subseteq e$.
+A hypergraph $H' = (V,E')$ is an \e{inclusive extension} of a hypergraph $H=(V,E)$ if $E \subseteq E'$ and for every edge $e'\in E'$ there is an edge $e\in E$ such that $e'\subseteq e$.
 It is known that $H$ is acyclic $S$-connex if and only if $H$ has an inclusive extension with a join tree $T$ such that $S$ is precisely the set of all variables contained in the vertices of some subtree of $T$~\cite{10.1007/978-3-540-74915-8_18}.
 We call such a tree ext-$S$-connex tree.
 When $S$ is the set of free variables of the CQ, and the CQ is clear from the context, we call such a tree \e{ext-free-connex}.

+Let $Q$ be a CQ.
+Two variables of $Q$ are \e{neighbors} (in $Q$) if they occur jointly in at least one of the atoms.
+If $\vec x$ is a set of variables in $\var(Q)$, then we denote by $\neigh_Q(\vec x)$ the \e{neighborhood} of $\vec x$ that consists of every variable in $\vec x$ and every neighbor of every variable in $\vec x$.
+If $Q$ is clear from the context, then we may omit it and write just $\neigh(\vec x)$.

-The notion of a \e{disruptive trio} has been introduced previously in the context of direct access to the answers of CQs~\cite{DBLP:conf/pods/CarmeliTGKR21}.
+The notion of a \e{disruptive trio} has been introduced previously in the context of direct access to the answers of CQs~\cite{carmeli2023tractable}.
 A disruptive trio of a CQ $Q(\vec x)$ is a set of three distinct free variables $x_1$, $x_2$, and $x_3$ such that $x_1$ and $x_2$ neighbor $x_3$ but not each other, and $x_3$ succeeds both $x_1$ and $x_2$ in $\vec x$.
-By saying that $x$ and $y$ are \e{neighbors} we mean that they occur jointly in at least one of the atoms.

 \subparagraph*{Aggregate queries.} By an \e{aggregate function} we refer to a function that takes as input a bag of tuples over $\vals$ and returns a single value in $\vals$.
-We adopt the notation of Cohen et al.~\cite{10.1145/1219092.1219093} to our setting, as follows.
+We adopt the notation of Cohen et al.~\cite{10.1145/1219092.1219093}, as follows.
 An \e{aggregate query} here is an expression of the form